 Once received, our Candidature Management Advisors will evaluate your EOI and may invite you to complete an application online (Step 4).

-If you are applying for one of our advertised PhD Projects, you will have the opportunity to indicate the name of the project in which are you interested, should you be invited to complete an application.
+If you are applying for one of our available PhD Projects, you will have the opportunity to indicate the name of the project in which are you interested, should you be invited to complete an application.

 Part of your application for a research degree will include a research proposal.
 A good proposal shows you have a clear vision of the research topic and will help frame your project and thesis.
 The proposal should be approximately 2 pages in length.